The ReFrame Stamp: History

 On June 8, 2018, the ReFrame Stamp program was launched to promote and recognize gender-balanced productions in film and television based on data from IMDbPro on how many women are involved in a production in front of and behind the camera.
 On September 26, the Stamp program expanded to include submissions for TV shows and movies from cable and streaming platforms.
-ReFrame entered into a partnership in February 2020 with Delta Airlines in which two in-flight channels dedicated to films and television programs respectively with the ReFrame Stamp would be featured.
+ReFrame entered into a partnership in February 2020 with Delta Air Lines in which two in-flight channels dedicated to films and television programs respectively with the ReFrame Stamp would be featured.
 The ReFrame Movie Channel launched with 29 initial offerings including Wonder Woman, The Hate U Give, Ocean's 8, and Lady Bird.
 The ReFrame Show Channel's initial releases included Supergirl, Empire, How to Get Away With Murder, and Better Things.
 These offerings were planned to cycle on a monthly basis with additions in each lineup.